Covid-19 Update Letter

 Be sure you’re healthy.
 In lieu of health screening at the door of the church, we are asking you to screen yourselves and your family before coming to church.
 This is the most important step in keeping our community safe.
 If you or anyone in your family can answer “yes” to any of the following questions, please stay home.

 - Do you have a fever? (temperature should not exceed 100.4 degrees)

 - Have you been in close contact with a confirmed case of COVID-19?

 - Are you experiencing a cough, shortness of breath, or sore throat?

 - Have you had a fever in the last 48 hours?

 - Have you had a new loss of taste or smell?

 - Have you had vomiting or diarrhea in the last 24 hours?

-- Maintain at least a 6-foot distance between household units at all times.
+- Maintain at least a 6-foot distance between household units at all times (This includes seating arrangements).